 Sabbath Rest: A Gift from God

 Rest is not only a suggestion from God but a command.
 In the midst of our busy lives, the Sabbath remains a vital practice, giving us a rhythm of work and rest.
-Exodus 20:8-10 instructs us, “Remember the Sabbath day by keeping it holy.
-Six days you shall labor and do all your work, but the seventh day is a Sabbath to the Lord your God.”
+Exodus 20:8-10 instructs us, “Remember the Sabbath day, to keep it holy.
+You shall labor six days, and do all your work, but the seventh day is a Sabbath to Yahweh your God.
+You shall not do any work in it, you, nor your son, nor your daughter, your male servant, nor your female servant, nor your livestock, nor your stranger who is within your gates.”
 The Sabbath provides intentional time to pause, refresh, and recalibrate.
 It’s a gift that God offers to help us find balance and refuel spiritually, mentally, and physically.

 A Prayer for Rest and Reflection